danielzoba/keba_wallbox_firmware_update/README.md

 This allows to perform a firmware update with a Linux system connected to the wallbox via ethernet.

-The following description assumes that the wallbox is connected to the Linux system and that an IP address has been configured.
+The following description assumes that the wallbox is already connected to the Linux system and that an IP address has been configured.

 ## discover wallbox

-TCP and UDP functionality is provided via lwIP.
-The "Device Locator" functionality of lwIP can be used to discover a connected wallbox.
+TCP and UDP functionality of the wallbox is provided via lwIP.
+Thus, the "Device Locator" functionality of lwIP can be used to discover a connected wallbox.
 See https://github.com/ragunath3252/lwip-port/blob/master/ports/locator.c for an example implementation.

 To run this discovery on the Linux command line, use this procedure: